Sisters Unite in Prayer for Immigrants

-The theme for CSW 2026 is Stories of Hope and Heart.
+We gathered outside the U.S. Immigration & Customs Enforcement (ICE) field office on Pittsburgh's Southside for a special prayer vigil in memory of all of those who have died in ICE custody.
 Our collective prayer action reflects our continuing story of support for immigrants and their fair and just treatment.
 For, we all are created in the image of God.

 A Prayer for Justice